sorainnosia/SGPool/README.md

 4. When the software rerun the same statement with same filename, the file will be appended with missing result and will not redownload previous downloaded result

 ## Usage
+For usage of the program starts running it in Console (Command Prompt) with `SGPool toto math` switches, the switches then accept Algorithm Switches such as `-ALLCOMB` to generate all possible random numbers filter with other algorithm switches, then it will follow with Ending Switches such as `-INPUT [Filename]` for accepting input file containing draw history which is required by some algorithms, `-OUTPUT [DrawNo].txt` switch is used to output to file beside the console (optional), and the final Ending Switch is `-WITHOUTONE` which is used to filter out ball 1 from the numbers generated (optional).

+## Algorithm Switches

 ### `-ALLCOMB`
 This switch must be the first switch to be pass to the program following by algorithm rules, this switch means that the program will generate all possible 6 permutations of number between 1-49.